michaelhly/michaelhly.github.io/_posts/tune-llm-one.md

 Our model will take in these sets of numbers as inputs during the tuning process.

-In the next part, we'll look at some hyperparameters and explore metrics we should track to evaluate our process.
+In the [next part](https://michaelhly.com/posts/tune-llm-two), we'll look at some hyperparameters and explore metrics we should track to evaluate our tuning process.